programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 within a spreadsheet or a database.
 As we increasingly share, aggregate and reuse data on the web, historians will need to respond to data quality issues which inevitably pop up.
-Using a program called OpenRefine, you will be able to easily identify systematic errors such as blank cells, duplicates, spelling inconsistencies, etc. OpenRefine not only allows you to quickly diagnose the accuracy of your data, but also to act upon certain errors in an automated manner.
+Using a program called `OpenRefine`{.filename}, you will be able to easily identify systematic errors such as blank cells, duplicates, spelling inconsistencies, etc.
+`OpenRefine`{.filename} not only allows you to quickly diagnose the accuracy of your data, but also to act upon certain errors in an automated manner.

 **Description of the tool: OpenRefine**